DCC to follow record €762m spend with more acquisitions in the US and Europe

 Chief executive Donal Murphy (right) with former chief executive Tommy Breen.
 Photograph: Eric Luke

-Irish distribution group DCC is likely to buy more businesses in the US and Europe in 2018 to follow last year’s record £670 million (€762.5 million) acquisition spend.
+Irish distribution group DCC is likely to buy more businesses in the United States and Europe this year following last year’s record £670 million (€762.5 million) spend on acquisitions.

-Speaking after DCC published its results, Donal Murphy, chief executive, confirmed that the group hoped to further deals in the US and Europe this year to expand its existing businesses.
+Speaking after DCC published its results, chief executive Donal Murphy confirmed that the group hoped to further deals in the US and Europe this year to expand its existing businesses.
 “We always have targets in our sights,” he said.

-DCC spent a record £670 million on acquisitions in the financial year just ended.

 Purchases

-Purchases included Illinois-based LPG distributor, Retail West, the first move by this division into the US.
+Purchases last year included Illinois-based LPG distributor Retail West, the first move by this division into the US.

-“We think that the US is a particularly interesting market because it’s very fragmented, there are 4,000 players,” Mr Murphy said.

-Mr Murphy indicated that this arm could complete further transactions this year.

-He described Hong Kong and Macau, where it bought an oil distributor from Shell, as more of a medium-term prospect.
+He described Hong Kong and Macau, where DCC bought an oil distributor from Shell, as more of a medium-term prospect.

 DCC does not guide the market on what it thinks it will spend on acquisitions so Mr Murphy could not say if it would match last year’s record.